Asa-gc/Git_SubModel/README.md

 # Git_SubModel
-for test how to use submodel
+This is a submodel repo for test how to use submodel